PyCQA/pycodestyle/docs/advanced.rst

 Automated tests
 ---------------

-You can also execute ``pep8`` tests from Python code.
+You can also execute ``pycodestyle`` tests from Python code.
 For example, this can be highly useful for automated testing of coding style conformance in your project::